wp-plugins/wordbooker/readme.txt

 == Changelog ==

+= Version 1.8.17  22/11/2010 =
+- Fixed a bug with Like and Share logic and added missing options to pre 2.9 Options page
+- Fixed a bug where the publish window check fired and stopped a post being made.
+- Fixed a bug where urls were lost doing scheduled posts with URL shorteners enabled
+- Fixed a bug where setting were sometimes getting lost for Scheduled posts.
+- Fixed a bug which may have caused comments not to be processed
+- Changed the email for imported comments so it now will use a Wordbooker Gravtar
+- Settings were getting trashed when Autosave ran.
+Changed Wordbooker to basically do nothing when Autosave fires so changes to Wordbooker options are not lost.
+- Null values for Update time from Facebook now handled.
+- Changed some JSON calls to handle older versions of JSON which expect a different number of parameters.
+- Changed extract trim length to handle multibyte characters (Thanks to Kensuke Akai for the fix)
+- Changed the Page fetch code in the cron job to hopefully handle FB FQL failures.
+- Added support for Like/Share on Category pages
+- Added support for YAPB plugin
+- Added a error/diagnostic log clear down call to the cron to keep the log file "tidy".
+- Added a check for broken JSON installs where the function is there but PHP returns no version information.
+- Added a check to the header function so that it only works on published posts (This fixes a problem with the "Share Drafts" plugin)
+- Finally put some diagnostics in the comment handling code.

+= Version 1.8.16   07/11/2010 =
+- SVN mess up caused incorrect file versions to get released

+= Version 1.8.15   07/11/2010 =
+- Fixed a bug where the image links were broken
+- Fixed a bug where the post links were broken
+- Changed the debug process so that key process stages are always written to the diagnostic log
+- Changed some more function/class names to try to avoid clashes with other FB related plugins.
+- Changed some internal calls which were depreciated.

+= Version 1.8.14   04/11/2010 =
+- Added support for quicktranslate tags
+- Fixed a bug where wpg2 tags were left in the excerpt.
+- Fixed a bug where post level options were being ignored
+- Fixed a bug where post level options were being lost on Draft save.
+- Moved Graph API calls back to Curl - but have left fopen based library in archive
+- Made Fopen calls silent to stop it barfing messages on screen on incorrectly configured webservers.
+- Added wp-includes to the list of excluded image directories
+- Changed name of a couple of internal functions to stop clashes with other plugins.
+- Changed names of a couple of classes to avoid clashes with badly coded Facebook plugins
+- Added support for URL shortener plugins : currently works with "YOURLS: WordPress to Twitter" and "url_shortener" plugins

 = Version 1.8.13   30/09/2010 =
 - Fixed a bug where images were not being published - was resetting an array by accident.